JulieWang417/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

     def find_floor(lowest_floor, highest_floor):
         if lowest_floor < highest_floor:
-            # dropped floor is half way between highest floor and lowest floor
+            # we firstly choose the dropped floor is half way between highest floor and lowest floor

             floor_to_check = (lowest_floor + highest_floor) // 2

-            # If egg does break, repeat this process but with the new lowest floor equal
+            # If egg doesn't break, repeat this process but with the new lowest floor
-            # to the current lowest and the highest floor to the current floor, as we know
+            # equal to the (floor_to_check+1) and the new highest floor equal to
-            # it cannot be dropped from any higher floor and survive, but could survive
-            # from a lower floor
+            # the current highest floor

             if ("egg doesn't crack"):
                 return find_floor(floor_to_check+1, highest_floor)

-            # If egg doesn't break, repeat this process but with the new lowest floor
+            # If egg does break, repeat this process but with the new lowest floor equal
-            # equal to the current dropped_floor and the new highest floor equal to
+            # to the current lowest and the highest floor to the current floor which is floor_to_check - 1
-            # the current highest floor, as we know it could be dropped from a
-            # higher floor and still survive.

             elif ("egg cracks"):
                 return find_floor(lowest_floor, floor_to_check - 1)